 Raising the Bar

 Extensive product testing and certification by an independent third party is the most reliable means for consumers to obtain documented proof of actual drinking water filter product performance.
-NSF International literally sets the Standards for the drinking water treatment industry, and CB Tech is firmly committed to manufacturing NSF approved water filters that unequivocally meet or exceed the applicable NSF Standards.
+NSF International literally sets the Standards for the drinking water treatment industry, and CB Tech is firmly committed to manufacturing NSF certified water filters that unequivocally meet or exceed the applicable NSF Standards.
 CB Tech has a well established track record of leading the industry in NSF Standards compliance, as evidenced by the depth and breadth of the company’s product performance certifications.
 For commercial customers, CB Tech is an excellent supplier partner that assists companies in achieving NSF certification under their own drinking water filter brand name.